Dolphins in captivity have nothing to smile about

 The tide is turning against the keeping of dolphins in captivity for entertainment.

-Earlier this year, the Canadian Government passed a ban on keeping dolphins, whales and porpoises for entertainment.
 This is part of a global movement towards better treatment of these wild animals, which includes the nations of Brazil, Bolivia, Chile, Costa Rica, India, Luxembourg, Norway, Switzerland, and the UK.

 You can end the exploitation of wild animals for entertainment and promise to not visit attractions that use wild animals for entertainment.